top of page

 Last Thursday is for small businesses, artists and other creatives.

-This is not an event for wholesale, mass produced products, corporations and corporate giveaways.
+This is not an event for wholesale, mass produced products, corporations or corporate giveaways.

 No registration is needed for vending your work.
 Vending is free for all creatives.